You’ve got your license, bought your bike, and a year passes.

 You can do that on a bike, your own self-contained travel unit.

 There are riders out there who’ve never come home.
 Like the swallow staying airborne for years.
 The road has become their home.

-Just like your debut into motorcycling, touring should be progressive giving you layers of experience to draw upon in this multi-disciplined activity.
+Like your motorcycling debut, touring should be progressive, giving you layers of experience to draw upon in this multi-disciplined activity.

 There’s more to it than just a bike and putting several miles on the clock.

 Things happen on long trips that don’t occur on short ones.
 If you don’t know what they are, you could be in for some very big and expensive surprises.